 Learn Russian and learn to communicate in one of the world's largest languages and take part in a rich culture that spans both centuries and continents!

 This first beginner course does not require any previous knowledge of Russian.
 At the end of the course you have learned some basic grammatical rules in the Russian language and can communicate and understand simple everyday phrases in Russian.
 After completing this course, you will be eligible for the course RYSB02, Russian: beginners course II.
 The course is based on a study of simplified dialogues and texts in Russian with elementary vocabulary and basic grammatical structures.
 You also do simple writing exercises and participate in short role-plays of an everyday nature.
 Furthermore, Russian pronunciation and oral skills are trained in connection with exercises in listening comprehension, pronunciation and conversation.

 By studying Russian at the Centre for Languages and Literature, you will first and foremost improve your practical skills in the Russian language, but you will also be able to acquaint yourself with Russian culture, society and history.
 With knowledge of Russian you profile yourself in a tough labour market and get a competence that is attractive to many employers, not least in view of the security policy-tightened situation we are currently seeing developing in the Baltic Sea region.

-- Russian Grammar and Text Study I, 7.5 ECTS
+- Russian Grammar and Text Study I, 7.5 credits

-- Oral and Written Proficiency I, 7.5 ECTS
+- Oral and Written Proficiency I, 7.5 credits

 Second Admission Round / Nationell ansökningsomgång